 CAM was employed as the CMaR to convert a portion of the Seton Keough High School into the new Holy Angels Catholic School to quickly accommodate the relocated pre-school, kindergarten, and/or elementary school children.
 CAM met their commitment to working within the stringent deadline of less than 2 months for opening the new school.

 While few exterior modifications were required, the entire new school needed to be separated from the high school’s interior, complete with fire separations and fire alarm upgrades throughout.
-Asbestos needed to be abated, classrooms and restrooms needed to be created or modified and new restrooms were added to meet the needs of the new elementary and pre-school students.
+Asbestos needed to be abated, classrooms and restrooms needed to be created or modified, and new restrooms were added to meet the needs of the new elementary and pre-school students.

-The seven existing “gang” restrooms were completely gutted and reconstructed with all new fixtures, partitions and accessories, and ceramic tile floors installed.
-The administrative area for the high school needed a facelift and a portion of the former convent was also renovated for use as office space.
+The seven existing “gang” restrooms were completely gutted and reconstructed with all new fixtures, partitions, and accessories, and ceramic tile floors installed.
+The administrative area for the high school needed a facelift, and a portion of the former convent was also renovated for use as office space.

-New administrative offices were constructed to accommodate the Holy Angels Catholic School staff and a new Health Suite was constructed to serve both schools.
-CAM renovated two existing classrooms for use as a Computer Lab and Library, also adding air conditioning to the space, and several of the existing rooms were converted for use as Pre-K and K classrooms.
-All new IT cabling and systems were installed throughout the school and fire separations at both the corridors and all staircases were constructed to meet new fire code regulations.
-Additional fire alarm work needed to receive a certificate of occupancy was added to the scope during the course of the renovation.
+New administrative offices were constructed to accommodate the Holy Angels Catholic School staff. and a new Health Suite was constructed to serve both schools.
+CAM renovated two existing classrooms for use as a Computer Lab and Library and also added air conditioning to the space, while several of the existing rooms were converted for use as Pre-K and K classrooms.
+All new IT cabling and systems were installed throughout the school, and fire separations were constructed at both the corridors and all staircases to meet new fire code regulations.
+Additional fire alarm work needed to receive a certificate of occupancy and was added to the scope during the course of the renovation.